webprofusion/certify-docs/docs/guides/licensing.md

 Notifications are sent when your license key is about to expire.
 To stop receiving notifications about an expiring or expired license key, sign into your certifytheweb.com profile and choose `Cancel Now` from the License keys tab.

-If you currently have a license key and want to renew your license at a lower tier, you can choose the `Downgrade Now` option.
-To upgrade a license type please contact support.

-# Cloud Managed Licenses
+## Cloud Managed Licenses
 An alternative to purchasing a license key is to have a license that's managed via a cloud subscription.
 We currently support Microsoft Azure subscriptions.

 The benefits of a cloud managed license are:
-- Billing is entirely integrated into your organisations existing cloud provider subscription.
+- **Billing is entirely integrated into your organisations existing cloud provider subscription.**
 - You have one product license key which you can apply to multiple installs.
 - You can increase or decrease the number of installs required at any time.
 - Your organisation is only billed (by the cloud provider) for the number of installs you have set in your cloud subscription (pro rata per month).